v-sbradley/bacx-pr/topics/rn-dos-donts.md

 ---
-title: "Do's and don'ts in the Release Notes" ms.date: 01/21/2019 ms.service: ms.topic: "conceptual"
+title: "Do's and dont's in the Release Notes" ms.date: 01/21/2019 ms.service: ms.topic: "conceptual"
 author: "ReneeW-CPub"
 ms.author: "renwe"
 ---
-# Do's and don'ts in the Release Notes
+# Do's and dont's in the Release Notes

 ## Don'ts
 There are some things that we author differently in the Release Notes from other docs.
 The differences are usually necessary because we create a custom PDF from the markdown files, which presents specific conversion issues.
 Since it is very time-consuming to produce a 350+ PDF, we limit certain functionality to avoid manual fixes in the PDF version.
 Here are the don'ts for the Release Notes: